top of page

 OCIA

-Order of Christian Initiation of Adults (OCIA) is the Catholic Church's process for welcoming those who are unbaptized or baptized in another Christian tradition and seeking full communion with the Catholic Church.
-This October, join Fr.
-Hamilton on a journey of prayer, reflection, and gradual conversion, marked by meaningful steps along the way.
+Order of Christian Initiation of Adults (OCIA) is the Catholic Church's process for welcoming those who are unbaptized or baptized in another Christian tradition and who seek to gain full communion with the Catholic Church.
+Our parish leadership will walk with you on your journey of prayer, reflection, and gradual conversion, marked by meaningful steps along the way.
 Do you know someone who regularly attends Mass but hasn’t taken the next step toward becoming Catholic?
 Maybe a friend who often brings up thoughtful questions about faith, God, or spirituality?
 Or perhaps it’s you - attending Mass but still missing one or more of the Sacraments?
 Whoever it may be, take a moment to pray and reflect.

 Who benefits from OCIA?